-An item is created in the directory view file ACCOUNTS for each of the three invoice text files in /user1/accounts, but not for the sub-directories, log and vat.
+Note that an item is created in the directory view file ACCOUNTS for each of the three invoice text files in /user1/accounts, but not for the sub-directories, log and vat.

 Now enter

 CT ACCOUNTS invoice109

 This displays the contents of the UNIX file invoice109 in Reality X item format.